bdwilson/cloudflared-docker/README.md

 file.
 To find a guide on this, please [see this guide](https://omar2cloud.github.io/cloudflare/cloudflared/cloudflare/).

-For cloudflared to trust tunneling to Let's Encrypt endpoints, you need to pass it the LE intermediate (or updated cacerts on your endpoint).
-I've updated entrypoint.sh to do this.

 * `./build.sh` will build your image.

 For my usecase, I store containers in /var/docker/<i>container</i> and data files in /var/docker/<i>container</i>/data.
 You will need to update your dirs accordingly for all the commands below.

-<b>Also, copy your le-chain.pem to your data dir</b>.

 * `docker run --rm -v /var/docker/cloudflared/data:/etc/cloudflared -v /var/docker/cloudflared/data:/root/.cloudflared cloudflared login`